d-w-moore/python-irodsclient/docker-testing/README.md

 ## Details of usage

 The file `$REPO/.github/workflows/run-the-tests.yml`
-(where `$REPO` is the /path/to/local/python-irodsclient repository) contains commands for starting the server and client containers and running the PRC suite in response to a push or pull-request.
+(where `$REPO` is the `/path/to/local/python-irodsclient` repository) contains commands for starting the server and client containers and running the PRC suite in response to a push or pull-request.

-The tests can also be run on any workstation with "docker compose" installed.
+The test suite can also be run on any workstation with docker compose installed.
-What follows is a short summary of how to run the test configuration "at the bench".
+What follows is a short summary of how to run the test configuration at the bench.
 It is this procedure which is run within the Github workflows.

    1. cd into top level of $REPO